KeigoAlexTanaka/rails-intro-lecture/README.md

 There are two magics going on here -
 1. `link_to` is a method available in Rails views that create anchor tags.
 The first argument is the text that will be displayed in the link.
 The second is the href for the link.
 2. `dinos_path` is a url helper method that returns the about path, or rather, the path that will resolve to the dinosaur route defined in our routes controller.

-## 🚀 LET'S DO TOGETHER: The Return of the Clowns

-Add the remaining views for the `dinos` controller actions.
-To make the `dinosaur` available, you are going to have to set it to an instance variable in your controller action.

-Then in your template, you will have access to that instance variable.
-Good news!
-The default template compiler for Rails applications, ERB, has the **exact same syntax** as EJS (yes, we did that on purpose).